- Major: Biomedical Engineering

 Hi future Vols!

-My name is Leah Gutzwiller (she/her) and I am a Junior Biomedical Engineering major in the Tickle College of Engineering.
+My name is Leah Gutzwiller (she/her) and I am a Senior Biomedical Engineering major in the Tickle College of Engineering.
 I am from Liberty Township, Ohio which is about 25 minutes North of Cincinnati.
 University of Tennessee was the school I toured the most and after applying to 11 schools, ultimately fell in love with.
-Some of the main highlights I enjoy include: being far from home, but not too far, the honors and honors engineering programs I'm in at UTK, and the biomedical engineering faculty and staff.
+Some of the main highlights I enjoy include: being far from home, but not too far, the honors and honors engineering programs I'm in at UT, and the biomedical engineering faculty and staff.

 I am so excited for you wherever you are in your college journey!
 Coming to Rocky Top has been so impactful for me and is one of the best decisions of my life.
 I can't wait to welcome you to this "home, sweet home" in Knoxville!
 Please don't hesitate to reach out with any questions about the college, University, city, or myself!
 I wish you luck and peace in your college decision making process and GO BIG ORANGE!